skamsie/nnn/README.md

 Requirements

-* Vim compiled with python or python3 support
+* Neovim or Vim compiled with python3 support
 * An api key for newsapi.org (https://newsapi.org/register).
 It is free for non commercial use
 * Add the following line to your .bashrc or .zshrc and reload the terminal